PayFabric/Portal/Receivables/README.md

 pay invoices.

 ### Receivables API
 All interaction with the PayFabric Receivables data is managed through the API.
-This includes the import of data such
+This includes the import of data such as invoices and customers as well as exporting the data such as completed payments.

+Information on utilizing the Receivables API can be found on the [PayFabric Receivables GitHub page](https://github.com/PayFabric/APIs/tree/master/Receivables).

 Extended Reading